jju/stubbl/teams/zensunvagabonds.md

 | Clydon       | Zensun Vagabonds | Thrower  |    4 |    1 |    6 |   11 |    1 |   17 |    2 |    0 |    0 |    0 |    2 |   34 |

 This is a team that just wants to build something of itself.
 Jonah and Clydon are being forced into the role of faces of the franchise when they are not ready.

+## History

+Usually credited along with the Old Wyrms as the founders of the UBBL, the Vagabonds have a long history of not being great.

 ### Management